kabads/kabads.github.io/content/python/2024-10-16-django-custom-users.md

  - Update the admin confiruration
  - Create the migration and apply

+The files for this blog post can be found here: [https://github.com/kabads/django-custom-user-example](https://github.com/kabads/django-custom-user-example).

 ## Optional: Create a new Django project

 If you don't have a Django project yet, you can create one with the following command: